Our Counseling Services

 Women’s Group, Men’s Group, Adolescent and Youth Group

 First Step provides gender and age specific treatment to address a number of experiences and issues to better assist specific groups of people.
-Our gender and age specific groups are typically small groups with specialized topics appropriate for each gropu.
+Our gender and age specific groups are typically small groups with specialized topics appropriate for each group.

 Wake County Public Schools ACE Program:

 First Step works in conjunction with Wake County Public Schools to assist students who are in jeopardy of receiving long term suspensions due to alcohol or drug infractions.
 Schools require that a student receive a substance abuse assessment, family assessment, 2 urine drug screens and a minimum of 12 hours of substance abuse counseling and education.
 The sessions must include both the student and a parent.
 The fee for the program is set by the Wake County School System.
+For information on the ACE and Public Schools program call our Cary office at (919) 651-8349

 Family Counseling and Couples Counseling for Alcohol and Drug Use Concerns: